Icedude907/OpenGL-test/README.md

 ### Building
 - When building, build `OPGL`
 - If you wish to change the libraries with versions, make sure to update the cmake file
+- Check the `releases` tab for the libraries I used when building the project.